Lookyloo/docs/README.md

 ### Community Support
 - Your help and feedback is always welcome!

-- Let us know by opening an [issue](https://github.com/Lookyloo/docs/issues/new/choose)
+- Let us know how we can improve Lookyloo documentation by opening an [issue](https://github.com/Lookyloo/docs/issues/new/choose)

 - Message us on [Gitter](https://gitter.im/lookyloo-app/community)